gardener/landscaper-service/docs/usage/Namespaceregistration.md

 If during the namespace creation a potentially sporadic error occurs, the creation operation is retried after 30 seconds.

-## Deleting Namespaceregistrations
+## Deleting NamespaceRegistrations

 When deleting a `NamespaceRegistration` the corresponding namespace is deleted.
-There are three different deletion strategies depending on the annotation "landscaper-service.gardener.cloud/on-delete-strategy" of the `NamespaceRegistration`:
+There are three different deletion strategies depending on the annotation `landscaper-service.gardener.cloud/on-delete-strategy` of the `NamespaceRegistration`:

 - **No annotation (default strategy)**:
   - All root Installations with a "delete-without-uninstall" annotation